-How to master the heat with a chef apprenticeship
+How to master the ingredients of a chef apprenticeship

 Searching for jobs in the hospitality industry?
 Think you’ve found your calling in the kitchen?
 If your idea of a perfect day involves turning ingredients into foodie delights, then you're in the right place.